-The student financial aid Return of Title IV Funds requirements apply when a student receives federal financial aid withdraws, drops out, or otherwise fails to complete the period of enrollment for which he or she received financial aid.
-The term "Title IV Funds" refers to the following Federal Financial Aid programs: unsubsidized and subsidized Direct loans, PLUS Loans, Pell Grants, and Federal Supplemental Educational Opportunity Grants (FSEOG).
+The student financial aid Return of Title IV Funds requirements apply when a student who receives federal financial aid withdraws, drops out, or otherwise fails to complete the period of enrollment for which they received financial aid.
+Failure to complete a period of enrollment includes semesters where no passing grades were received including grades of F and W. The term "Title IV Funds" refers to the following Federal Financial Aid programs: unsubsidized and subsidized Direct Ioans, PLUS Loans, Pell Grants, and Federal Supplemental Educational Opportunity Grants (FSEOG).
 State grants have separate refund calculations.